jreisinger/jreisinger.github.io/README.md

 ![sea](sea.jpg)

 👋 Welcome to my homepage, friend.
 I mess around with computers.
 Among other things.
-See my [CV](cv.md) or [Linkedin](https://sk.linkedin.com/in/jozefreisinger) profile for more.
+See my [CV](cv.md) for more.